revk/SolarSystem/Manuals/Overview.md

 Arming / disarming is done per area and can be several areas at once.
 This can be done from the web control pages.

 Arming (normally holding a fob for 3 seconds) will wait for `TAMPER`, `ACCESS` or `PRESENCE` to clear before arming, and if they take to long then arming fails.
+If arming fails it fails for all the areas that you are trying to arm - i.e. it does not arm some areas and leave others unarmed.
+Strong arm is an option to force setting.

-Strong arm (normally holding a fob for 10 seconds) will not wait for `TAMPER` or `ACCESS` to clear.
+Strong arming (normally holding a fob for 10 seconds) will not wait for `TAMPER` or `ACCESS` to clear.
 This allows you to arm the system anyway.
-If the `TAMPER` or `ACCESS` stay then that is not a problem, but if any such input changes state that triggers a `PRESENCE` which sets the alarm.
+If the `TAMPER` or `ACCESS` stay then that is not a problem, but if any such input changes state that triggers a `PRESENCE` which sets off the alarm.
 This is really a bodge to allow arming when something is broken, such as a window sensor, so as to allow arming rather than leaving the system unarmed.
-Be careful to consider who may be given permissions to do this.
+Be careful to consider who may be given permissions to do this - normally, for example, if it just an open internal door, the person arming should go and close the doors and try again.
+One use is where this did not happen and so an administrator does a strong arm remotely.

 Disarming is done as a consequence of a valid use of a fob, allowed to disarm all the armed areas that are keeping a door in *deadlock*.

+Note that these can be triggered directly on an input, and can be triggered on a timer event, so as to allow auto arming at a particular time of day.

 ### Input/output timers